 Topical bioidentical progesterone is an option that I reserve for when other interventions are not successful as supplying the hormone directly does not account for the activity of other hormones, nor does is resolve an issue of receptor insensitivity or resistance.

 While there is not a clear relationship between low thyroid function and PMS/PMDD, some studies have demonstrated thyroid “volatility” and increased hormonal responsiveness of the gland.
 Intervention studies have focused on T4/levothyroxine, but it is T3, active thyroid hormone that is active at the cellular level enhancing the functioning of every tissue and promoting adequate energy production.
 There is scientific speculation that low progesterone relative to estrogen may inhibit thyroid hormone uptake at the cell.
-When the above interventions are of limited yield, and there are other symptoms like cold intolerance, fatigue, cloudiness, weight fluctuations, constipation, and depression, thyroid is an important place to focus.
+When the above interventions are of limited yield, and there are other symptoms like cold intolerance, fatigue, cloudiness, weight fluctuations, constipation, and depression, the thyroid is an important place to focus.

 There are a number of single nutrients like B6, Calcium, Magnesium, Vitamin C, and vitamin D that have been studied for the treatment of PMS, all of which contribute to global nutritional support, immune and nervous system support, but I tend to doubt there is one magic supplement used in this type of one-pill-for-one-problem way.
 Treating these symptoms means bringing the body into better balance, and doing that before pregnancy is a gift to the baby, and to your postpartum self.